 - The public library, unlike schools, does not serve in loco parentis.
-Librarians cannot act in the place of parents in providing constant care and supervision of children as they explore the Internet.
-Mount Horeb Public Library supports the right for each family to decide appropriate Internet use for their children.
+Librarians cannot act in the place of parents in providing constant care and supervision of children as they explore online.
+Mount Horeb Public Library supports the right for each family to decide appropriate online use for their children.

-- The responsibility for what minors read or view on the Internet rests solely with parents or guardians.
-Parents or legal guardians must assume responsibility for deciding what materials are appropriate for their children and are responsible for placing restrictions on their children's access to the Internet.
-In supervising children's use of the Internet, parents or legal guardians should provide children with guidelines on acceptable use of electronic resources, including email and chat rooms.
+- The responsibility for what minors read or view online rests solely with parents or guardians.
+Parents or legal guardians must assume responsibility for deciding what materials are appropriate for their children and are responsible for placing restrictions on their children's access to online information.
+In supervising children's use of online information, parents or legal guardians should provide children with guidelines on acceptable use of electronic resources, including email and chat rooms.

 - In extreme situations the library will work with parents and legal guardians to block a child's computer access entirely, but the library cannot limit computer access by time, platforms, programs, or in any other selective way.
-Blocking access entirely only applies to the computer lab computers and the specific library card account the parent or legal guardian identifies.
+Blocking access entirely only applies to in house computers (not wireless or mobile devices) and the specific library card account the parent or legal guardian identifies.

 - To block a child's access, the custodial parent or legal guardian must submit a signed and dated letter to the library requesting the child's computer access be blocked.
 The letter must include the child's library card number.

 - The block will be in effect until the custodial parent or legal guardian submits another request in writing to lift the block.
 The request must be signed and dated, and it must include the child's library card number.